Xaque8787/dailydough/NEW_FEATURES.md

 - **After**: Dynamic system with persistent templates

 #### Features:
-- **Default Templates**: The system comes with all previous categories as default templates
+- **Default Templates**: The system comes with all previous categories as default templates (cannot be deleted)
 - **Persistence**: Templates persist across all days
 - **Day-Specific Values**: Each day stores its own values for each template
 - **Employee Tips Integration**: Tips on Paycheck entries are automatically added to Revenue & Income for the specific day
+- **Add New Items**: Admin users can add custom line items (e.g., "Liquor Sales", "Merchandise")
+- **Remove Items**: Admin users can remove custom items (default items are protected)
+- **Manage Items Button**: Click the "⚙ Manage Items" button to add new categories

 #### Current Default Templates: